schma052/Clarinet_Institute_Dashboard/README.md

-# Clarinet Institute Dashboard
+# Online Digital Retailer Dashboard
-Business Intelligence Dashboard for the Clarinet Institute
+Business Intelligence Dashboard for the Online Digital Retailer

 This dashboard was created to delve into revenue, customer, geaographical, and product data.
-It is designed to be continuously updated by csv files from payhip and weebly, services the Clarinet Institute uses to sell product.
+It is designed to be continuously updated by csv files from payhip and weebly, services the Online Digital Retailer uses to sell product.

 The dashboard revealed the need to add additional lines of marketing and modify existing forms to better target consumers and reduce unsubscription rates.